Egypt says to hold talks with U.S. in July

 Abdelatty described next month's talks as a strategic dialogue.
 A U.S. State Department official who spoke on condition of anonymity said that the last U.S.-Egypt strategic dialogue took place in Dec.
 2009.

-In late March, U.S. President Barack Obama lifted a hold on a supply of arms to Cairo, authorising deliveries of U.S. weapons valued at over $1.3 billion.
+In late March, U.S. President Barack Obama lifted a hold on a supply of arms to Cairo, authorizing deliveries of U.S. weapons valued at over $1.3 billion.

 On Monday, the U.S. embassy in Cairo said the U.S. had delivered two navy vessels to Egypt.